Peter Rollins: Projects

 Rollins's project involves attempting to encourage a constant rupturing of ideological forms of Christianity through the development of non-dogmatic collectives that embrace doubt, complexity and ambiguity, open themselves up to critique, and face up to the human experience of lack.
 He has stated that these communities have a structural similarity to twelve step programs insofar as they involve facing up to one's issues and working them through in communities where grace and acceptance are fundamental principles.
 Psychoanalytic ideas, particularly from the school of Lacan, play a fundamental role.
 Rollins has developed a number of "contemplative practices" that are designed to help in this process.

+For many years, Rollins has co-hosted a podcast with the comedian Elliott Morgan called The Fundamentalists.

 Public speaking

 As a public speaker and storyteller Rollins has been involved in various tours (often in collaboration with musicians and artists).
 These include How (Not) to Speak of God (2006), Beyond Belief (2008), Lessons in Evandalism (2008), Insurrection (2009), Building on Fire (2013), and Playing with Fire (2014).
 In addition to this Rollins curates an annual three-day festival event in Belfast exploring the theory and practice of pyrotheology.